 About 30 people in this nation die each day in alcohol-related accidents, according to the Centers for Disease Control and Prevention.
 This is equivalent to one death every 48 minutes.
 When a drunk driver gets behind the wheel of his or her car, he or she should suffer the criminal penalties and be held accountable in a civil suit as well.

-For more information about how to pursue a personal injury case against the drunk driver and about criminal case proceedings, call the Law Offices of Shane Smith to speak with a knowledgeable Atlanta DUI victim lawyer.
+For more information about how to pursue a personal injury case against the drunk driver and about criminal case proceedings, call Shane Smith Law to speak with a knowledgeable Atlanta DUI victim lawyer.
 Schedule your free, no-obligation consultation today by calling 770-HURT-999 or (866) 979-1629.